connor-mcclellan/PRESTOport/PRESTO_install.rst

     on the basics of locating download links and installing packages.

-FFTW can be installed using ``apt-get`` in Ubuntu, but this wouldn't give us control over the path to which it installs, nor the config flags used when building.
-So, we will install it from a tarball that can be downloaded from the FFTW website.
+We will install FFTW from a tarball that can be downloaded from the FFTW website.

 1. Go to http://www.fftw.org/